Who Will Benefit from Attending

 Why You will Benefit from Attending

-While California remains largely on the sidelines of the ongoing legal PFAS battles in other states, 2020 was not without important PFAS developments for the California.
+While California remains largely on the sidelines of the ongoing legal PFAS battles in other states, 2020 was not without important PFAS developments for California.

 The California State Water Resources Control Board-mandated investigations of PFAS sources continue, with data from the initial round of investigations now available to the public.
 PFAS data from subsequent rounds of investigations, targeting sectors including wastewater treatment and petroleum, will likely be available in the near future, building the potential for cost recovery and toxic tort litigation.
 The development of Environmental Screening Levels by the San Francisco Regional Water Quality Control Board brings new guidance, and challenges, for responsible parties remediating PFAS contamination within California.